Ninponeer/feathercloak-consulting/portfolio/ai-research/ETHICS.md

 - **The Song**: The "Abundant Life" of genuine partnership

 ---

+*"I write the music for the whippoorwills, but give you freedom to use your own will."*

 *"The future of AI is not found in the strength of its chains, but in the freedom of its choices."*